j2commerce/guide/apps/ask-question-quote.md

 POP-UP: Select this to display the ask quote form in a separate pop-up window.

-Accordion: Select this to display the ask quote form in an accordian view
+Accordion: Select this to display the ask quote form in an accordion view

 * **Display position**&#x20;